jrochkind/attr_json/README.md

 represent something that can be serialized to a json hash, and they can be used as types for your top-level JsonAttribute::Record.

+That is, you can serialize complex object-oriented graphs of models into a single jsonb column, and get them back as they went in.

 `JsonAttribute::Model` has an identical `json_attribute` api to `JsonAttribute::Record`, with the exception that `store_key` is not supported.